Ashland, Kansas: Education

 The community is served by Ashland USD 220 public school district.
-USD 220 has two schools: Ashland Elementary School and Ashland Junior/Senior High School.
+USD 220 has one school: Ashland Junior/Senior High School.
 The school mascot is the Bluejay and the school colors are royal blue, yellow, and white.

 Transportation

 The Atchison, Topeka and Santa Fe Railway formerly provided passenger rail service to Ashland on a line between Wichita and Englewood.
 Dedicated passenger service was provided until at least 1958, while mixed trains continued until at least 1961.